specklesystems/speckle-server/packages/server/modules/core/migrations/readme.md

 ## Migrations, and how to create them

 First, make a new migration file in the appropriate migrations folder.
-Currently the knex CLI doesn't work for this purpose, so you should just duplicate an existing migration, rename it (make sure to update the timestamp prefix) and update the contents.
+To do this use `./bin/cli`.

 Next, write your migration!
 Here's an example below that adds a new column to a table.